Director and employee duties after resigning from an Australian company

 Blythe took up a consultancy role with Clean Air Power (CAP), a client of AFT.
 A few weeks later, Wilson also left to work for NGV group.

-Also, the case concerns whether Blythe or Wilson's continuing participation in the gas industry gives rise to any liability to pay damages or equitable compensation to AFT.
+Also, the case addresses whether Blythe or Wilson's continuing participation in the gas industry gives rise to any liability to pay damages or equitable compensation to AFT.

 AFT allege that NGV and Environtrans (a majority shareholder of NGV) took up contracts with customers or business prospects of AFT.